Bhupesh-V/godeping/README.md

    - Flag deps that might not receive security patches anymore.
 3. **Open-Source Spirit**
    - Help (sponsor) maintainers to keep the unmaintained libraries alive.
-   - Fork the ones that cannont be helped.
+   - Fork the ones that cannot be helped.
 Take charge on giving back to the community 🏃🏼‍♂️.

+## Judgement Criteria

+`godeping` relies on the Go Infrastructure to determine whether a dependency is archived or not.
+Namely `pkg.go.dev` which itself is powered by [`index.golang.org`](https://index.golang.org/).

+- As of today an API for [`pkg.go.dev` is still not available](https://github.com/golang/go/issues/36785).
+- `godeping` check's the last published date of the module.
+If it exceeds 2 years, it is considered archived.
+This makes the criteria a _close approximation_.

 ## Usage